 NYC Juneteenth 2025: What’s open and closed, things to do

-NEW YORK - June 19th is Juneteenth, a federal holiday commemorating the end of slavery.
+NEW YORK CITY - Today is Juneteenth, a federal holiday commemorating the end of slavery.

 The holiday is in remembrance of when Union General Gordon Granger informed people in Texas that all previously enslaved people in the state were free, two years after the Emancipation Proclamation was signed.